 The officers asked, where they were from and when they responded individually with “I am from Syria” or “I am from Algeria”, they beat them more, for approximately 10 minutes.
-During this time, they searched all of their clothes, broke three phones, and stole approximately €400 from them.
+During this time, they searched all of their clothes, broke three phones, and took approximately €400 from them.

 Afterwards, the four of them were put into a van and brought back in a convoy with two other cars carrying officers to a spot at the border close to Velika Kladuša (BIH).
 Once they arrived there, their van was positioned in such a way in relation to the other cars that they altogether formed sort of barrier.
 When the van doors were opened, the respondent could see the blockade which was formed by the other cars.

 “It was like a pyramid, [or a] corner.”